 - Do not shake.

 - Before using this drug, take it out of the refrigerator.
-Allow to reach room temperature (15 to 30 minutes) without taking off the needle cap.
+Allow to reach room temperature (15 to 30 minutes).
 Do not heat this drug.

 - Use within 1 hour of taking out of the refrigerator.